 - Email: all members are required to - Use and check their school email address for official correspondence from the team.
-Official communications from the teacher will be sent via Canvas which is the school email. - Obtain a Slack account.
-Our slack workspace is ironclaw.slack.com - Website: the team website is located at ironclaw972.org. - Blog: Team 972 intends to maintain a blog on the website to inform members of the community of our progress. - Stay up to date on the robotics season calendar as well as progress at individual tournaments at thebluealliance.com.
+Official communications from the teacher will be sent via email or Canvas which goes to your school email. - Obtain a Slack account.
+Our slack workspace is ironclaw.slack.com.
+You are required to check announcements/general and announcements/students. - Website: the team website is located at ironclaw972.org. - Blog: Team 972 intends to maintain a blog on the website to inform members of the community of our progress. - Stay up to date on the robotics season calendar as well as progress at individual tournaments at thebluealliance.com.